Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Results

 \subsection{Total heat flux}

-The ability of ROM to predict integral quantities is key for their use as surrogates for full-order models in control and state estimation applications.
-In RB convection, the integral quantity of interest is the mean vertical heat flux across the fluid layer~\citep{moore1973two}.
-The comparison between ROM and DNS results can be established by analyzing the evolution of the horizontally-averaged vertical heat flux, $q_v$, with $\Ray$ number.
-The total heat flux, $q_v$, is the sum of the conductive and the convective components and can be normalized with the heat flux in the absence of convection, $q_0=-\mathrm{d}_y\theta_0=1$, to obtain a Nusselt number,
+We now assess the ability of ROMs to predict integral quantities of the flow.
+In RB convection, the integral quantity of interest is the mean vertical heat flux across the fluid layer~\cite{moore1973two}.
+The heat flux is characterized using the Nusselt number which is defined as,

-To compute the variation of the heat flux with the Rayleigh number ROMs are integrated until the $\Nus$ reaches a statistically steady value.
-The time-averaged Nusselt number is then calculated, yielding a single value for each $\Ray$ since $\Nus$ is uniform in the wall-normal direction.
-The evolution of $\Nus$ as a function of $\R$ is plotted in Fig.~\ref{fig:Nusselt_Ra} for the ROMs in Tab.~\ref{tab:mod_comp}.
+and it is equal to the unity in the absence of convection.
+To compute the variation of the heat flux with the Rayleigh number ROMs are integrated until the $Nu$ reaches a statistically steady value.
+The time-averaged Nusselt number is then calculated, yielding a single value for each $Ra$ since the $Nu$ is uniform in the wall-normal direction.
+The evolution of $Nu$ as a function of $\R$ is plotted in Fig.~\ref{fig:Nusselt_Ra} for the ROMs in Tab.~\ref{tab:mod_comp} at $Pr=1$.
 For the sake of comparison, DNS results are represented by white squares.

-The results obtained with the uncoupled ROMs U96--U384 are plotted in Fig.~\ref{fig:Nu_Ra_uncoupled}.
-The three uncoupled models are capable of predicting the critical transition from conduction to convection at $\R=1$.
-For the three uncoupled ROMS, a very good agreement with DNS results is obtained up to $\Ray=8000$ ($\R=4.7$).
-The performance of the ROMs improves with the number of modes, $n$.
-In model U384, the error in the Nusselt number with respect to DNS results is $3.73\%$ at $\Ray=80\>000$ ($\R=46.8$) and rises to $9.01\%$ at $\Ray=800\>000$ ($\R=468.4$).
-These results demonstrate that Galerkin ROMs with significant truncation levels can yield quantitative results for $\Ray= \mathcal{O}(10^5)$.
+The results obtained with the coupled ROMs C96--C384 are plotted in Fig.~\ref{fig:Nu_Ra_coupled}.
+The three coupled models are capable of predicting the critical transition from conduction to convection at $\R=1$.
+For the three coupled ROMs, a very good agreement with DNS results is obtained up to $\R=23.4$ ($Ra=40\>000$).
+Then, the performance of ROMs improves with the number of modes, $n$.
+In model C384, the error in the Nusselt number with respect to DNS results is $0.23\%$ at $\R=234.2$ ($Ra=400\>000$) and rises to $1.23\%$ at $\R=468.4$ ($Ra=800\>000$).
+These results show that Galerkin ROMs with significant truncation levels can yield quantitative results for $Ra= 10^5$--$10^6$.

-Figure~\ref{fig:Nu_Ra_coupled} compares the evolution of the Nusselt number with the Rayleigh number between DNS and models C96--C384.
-As for uncoupled systems, the three coupled-basis ROMs capture the Rayleigh-Bénard instability at $\Ray_c$ and maintain an excellent agreement with DNS up to $\Ray=8\>000$ ($\R=4.7$).
-However, these models become numerically unstable at high Rayleigh numbers, with solutions diverging {at} $\R=46.8$.
-Notably, increasing the number of modes does not enhance stability: the higher-order model C384 becomes unstable at lower $\R$ than the $n=192$ system, C192, as shown in Fig.~\ref{fig:Nu_Ra_coupled}.